E3SM-Project/polaris/docs/developers_guide/ocean/test_groups/baroclinic_channel.md

 defines a step for running MPAS-Ocean from the initial condition produced in the `initial_state` step.
 If `nu` is provided as an argument to the constructor, the associate namelist option (`config_mom_del2`) will be given this value.
-Namelist and streams files are generate during `setup()`.
-Additionally, the size of the time step and optionally the resources required to run the model are determined algorithmically based on config options.
-This is done once at setup (in the `setup()` method) and once at runtime in case config options have changed in either the `contrain_resources()` or `runtime_setup()`.
+Namelist and streams files are updated in {py:meth}`polaris.ocean.tests.baroclinic_channel.forward.Forward.dynamic_model_config()` with time steps determined algorithmically based on config options.
+The number of cells is computed from config options in {py:meth}`polaris.ocean.tests.baroclinic_channel.forward.Forward.compute_cell_count()` so that this can be used to constrain the number of MPI tasks that tests have as their target and minimum (if the resources are not explicitly prescribed).
 For MPAS-Ocean, PIO namelist options are modified and a graph partition is generated as part of `runtime_steup()`.
 Finally, the ocean model is run.